JonathanChaochen/JonathanChaochen/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React, Typescript, NodeJS etc.
+- 🔭 I’m currently working on new idea text to diagram.
-- 🌱 I’m currently learning NextJS etc.
-- 😄 I enjoy making interesting ideas.